Healthcare Bonuses and Loans

 - Your MDSSP obligation is reduced by one year for each year (or part thereof) for which the STRAP stipend was provided.

-You can join two paths into one career that fulfills your military service and the medical needs of military patients: Work full time for the Veterans Health Administration and serve part time in the National Guard.
+You can join two paths into one career that fulfills your military service and the medical needs of military patients: work full time for Veterans Affairs and serve part time in the National Guard.
 By combining Guard service and VA employment, you'll be eligible for education loan repayment assistance from both organizations.
 While the Guard offers the Healthcare Professional Loan Repayment Program (HPLRP) to qualifying members, VA medical professionals can benefit from the Education Debt Reduction Program (EDRP)—up to $38,000.
 For more information about EDRP, contact your National Guard recruiter.